s644/sltv/README.md

-# Most features were integrated into the main website.
+# Most features were or will be integrated into the main website. -> This Project is archived.

 # Boost for Skylinetv.live